 6 Things to Avoid at All Costs

-Although Japanese people tend to be more lenient towards foreigners, this is no excuse to commit mistakes.
-Below are 6 things NOT to do when exchanging business cards in Japan.
+Although Japanese people tend to be more lenient towards foreigners, this is no excuse for committing mistakes.
+Below are six things NOT to do when exchanging business cards in Japan.

 1 – Running out of business cards

 This is probably one of the worst things you can do when doing business in Japan.
-As we mentioned before, business card exchange is very important in Japanese business culture, and not having one will make you look unprepared.
+As we mentioned, business card exchange is critical in Japanese business culture, and not having one will make you look unprepared.

-When running low on business cards, make sure to have enough business cards before your next meeting.
-If you actually run out of cards after multiple exchanges, just apologize and give your name and position orally.
-Once the meeting is over, send your business card by e-mail to the people who didn’t receive it and replenish your stock right away.
+When running low on business cards, ensure enough business cards before your next meeting.
+If you run out of cards after multiple exchanges, apologize and give your name and position orally.
+Once the meeting is over, send your business card by e-mail to the people who didn’t receive it and replenish your stock immediately.

 2 – Giving old or damaged business cards

-Another big no-no is giving business cards that are old, bent, damaged, or have been written on.
+Another big no-no is giving old business cards, bent, damaged, or have been written on.
 This shows a lack of respect for the other person and will give the impression you are unprofessional.

-Before exchanging business cards, take a look at your own and get rid of any that are in bad condition.
+Before exchanging business cards, look at your own and get rid of any in lousy condition.
+If it is worn out, consider buying a new one.
 You don’t want to be caught off guard and have to apologize for your business cards.
 The same goes for your business card holder.
-If it is worn out, consider buying a new one.

 3 – Taking your card out of your pocket